PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 Ordering the Pig

-If you happen to live in the Raleigh area, I always get my pig from Nahunta at the downtown State Farmer’s Market.
+If you happen to live in the Raleigh, NC area, I always get my pig from Nahunta at the downtown State Farmer’s Market.
 Other options are contacting your local butcher or supermarket.
 Be sure to call them at least two weeks in advance to be sure they will have your pig ready.

 The Pig Cooker